convertcom/javascript-sdk/packages/js-sdk/README.md

     customLoggers: [] // Allows 3rd party loggers to be passed },
   dataStore: null, // Allows 3rd party data store to be passed (optional)
-  dataRefreshInterval: 300, // in seconds (5 minutes)
+  dataRefreshInterval: 300000, // in milliseconds (5 minutes)
   data: projectData
 };
 ```